Lifespan Physician Group Hospitalist Program

 The Lifespan Physician Group’s (LPG) Hospitalist Program cares for adult patients at Rhode Island, The Miriam and Newport hospitals.

-A hospitalist is a hospital-based doctor who manages your medical care, on behalf of your primary care physician, while you are an inpatient.
+A hospitalist is a physician who practices exclusively within a hospital setting.
+That physician works with the team caring for you in conjunction with your primary care physician (PCP), to help coordinate and manage your care.
 All Lifespan hospitalists focus only on inpatient medicine, are board-certified internists, and care for both adult and pediatric patients.

-Adult and pediatric inpatients receive high-quality care from our hospitalists 24 hours a day, 7 days a week, so a hospitalist is always available to consult with your family.
+Hospitalists provide care 24 hours a day, 7 days a week to adult and pediatric inpatients.
+Your dedicated hospitalist will always be available to consult with you or your family.

 How do I choose the hospitalist program?

-To specifically choose the hospitalist service, talk to your personal physician, who will make the arrangements for you if you're planning a hospital stay.
-If you come to the emergency department and are admitted to the hospital, you'll have the benefit of care by the hospitalist team.
+If you come to the emergency department and are admitted to the hospital, you will be provided care by the hospitalist team.
 If you are in the hospital, and you or a member of your family wishes to speak to the hospitalist assigned to your care, simply ask your nurse to make the call for you.